AOT-Technologies/craco-plugin-single-spa-application/README.md

 2. Run `npm run craco:build` to generate your microfrontend app bundle.
 The output will be located under build folder and named as `my-org-my-app.js` or using the name defined in `outputFilename` option.

-## License

-Licensed under the MIT License, Copyright ©️ 2021 Hasan Ayan.
-See [LICENSE.md](LICENSE) for more information.